 The critical network requirement for network slicing is a 5G cloud-native core network that employs a service-based architecture.
 Service-based architecture means a flexible network architecture that can allocate appropriate network resources to all cellular devices (e.g. mobile phones, 5G IoT devices etc.) depending on the service the customer is trying to access.
 For example, if a user is trying to access high-speed mobile broadband service, a separate part of the network gets engaged compared to an IoT device attempting to access the network.

-As a result, the 5G core network can have several different slices to cater to a wide range of use cases with varying degrees of network and QoS (Quality of Service) needs.
+As a result, the 5G core network can have several different slices to cater to a wide range of service types and use cases with varying degrees of network and QoS (Quality of Service) needs.
 Different use cases, for example, healthcare, mobile broadband, connected cars, smart cities etc., have different mobility, throughput, latency and reliability needs.
+At a high level, the service types network slicing enables fall in the use case classes enabled by 5G NR networks.
+Have a look at the example below to see how a mobile network can create multiple network slices for offering services of different types.
+In this example, we have a network with five slices, where each network slice represents a separate service type.

 Now, this doesn’t mean that one User Equipment (UE – mobile phone or a cellular device) must only be connected to one network slice at a time.
 A single UE can be connected to multiple network slices; however, the signalling and control information only flows through one slice.
 When a user device registers on the 5G mobile network, the information on the available slices is established for the connection, and the UE is configured accordingly for multiple slices.